Keyboard shortcuts

 Wrangler Environment

-Note: Unlike some Infrastructure as Code tools for Cloudflare, Cloesce does not try to fully replace using a Wrangler configuration file.
-Account specific configurations settings such as binding IDs must still be managed manually.
+Unlike some Infrastructure as Code tools for Cloudflare, Cloesce does not try to fully replace using a Wrangler configuration file.
+Account specific configuration settings such as binding IDs must still be managed manually.

 Cloesce will search your project for a class decorated with @WranglerEnv to define the Cloudflare Workers environment tailored to your application.

-Cloesce will not overwrite an existing wrangler.toml file, or any unique configurations you may have added to it.
+Cloesce will not overwrite an existing wrangler file or any unique configurations you may have added to it.
 It will append any missing bindings and variables defined in the @WranglerEnv class.

 An instance of the WranglerEnv is always available as a dependency to inject.
 See the Services chapter for more information on dependency injection.